 In the afternoon, disembark on North Seymour, a small uplifted island and walk right up to bird nesting colonies of the two species of frigate birds, blue-footed boobies, and swallow-tailed gulls.
 You may even get to witness their spectacular mating ritual displays.

 Mosquera is a small islet located between Baltra Island and North Seymour.
 It is home to one of the largest sea lion colonies and a haven for shorebirds.
 Orcas occasionally come to the islet to feed on the sea lions.
 After this visit, the ship will sail to Baltra where passengers will disembark.

-Transfer from the Baltra Airport to ship; cabin accommodations aboard ship; meals aboard ship; soft drinks, coffee, tea and water; visits to the islands with certified guide; use of snorkeling gear (mask, snorkel and fins); kayaking.
+Cabin accommodations aboard ship; meals aboard ship; soft drinks, coffee, tea and water aboard ship; visits to the islands with certified guide; use of snorkeling gear (mask, snorkel and fins); kayaking.
 Subject to change without notice.

-Airfare; hotel nights before/after cruise; transfers in Quito or Guayaquil; Galapagos National Park entrance fee; Galapagos Transit Card; items of a personal nature such as laundry, massage, and alcoholic and bottled beverages; gratuities to ship staff is left to the discretion of the passenger; traveler’s insurance; wetsuit rental; travel health insurance (required to enter Ecuador); fuel surcharge may apply.
+Airfare; hotel nights before/after cruise; transfers in Quito or Guayaquil; Galapagos National Park entrance fee; Galapagos Transit Card; items of a personal nature such as laundry, and alcoholic and bottled beverages; gratuities to ship staff is left to the discretion of the passenger; travel insurance; wetsuit rental; travel health insurance; fuel surcharge may apply.

 Airfare between Quito/Guayaquil and the Galapagos Islands:

 The flights between mainland Ecuador (Quito or Guayaquil) and the Galapagos Islands are an additional cost.
 To secure your seats on often overbooked flights, ExpeditionTrips must reserve these flights for you at the time of cruise booking.
 Approximate cost (including service fee): $500-$700 per adult; $350-$450 per child under 12 (copy of passport required).